Criminal Injury Claims

 - Broken bones, such as a fractured jaw, which may have been sustained in an assault.

-- Injuries such as cuts and lacerations which may be caused by stabbings that create bodily scarring.
+- Injuries such as cuts and lacerations which may be caused by stabbing attacks that create bodily scarring.

-- Injuries to genitalia that may potentially be caused by a sexual assault or rape.
+- Injuries to genitalia that may potentially be caused by sexual abuse or a sexual assault or instances of rape.

 - Psychological conditions like post-traumatic stress disorder (PTSD) which you have been diagnosed with due to an assault.